Telephone (song): Music and lyrics

 Exploring the history of telephone songs and their relationship with female empowerment in popular music, Lisa Colton, professor of musicology, saw "Telephone" as a modern interpretation of the relationship between technology, gender, and power.
 She argued that the telephone has been a popular subject in many songs due to its social history and function that are closely associated with issues such as gender equality.
 For example, in the past, women's roles were limited to that of operators or low-status employees, and the telephone was a source of controversy as some men worried it gave women more independence and opportunities for romantic engagements.

-In his book Gaga Feminism: Sex, Gender, and the End of Normal, J. Jack Halberstam suggested that "Telephone" is not just a simple pop song but a deeper commentary on the role of technology in our lives, media manipulation, and the emergence of new forms of gender and sexuality in the digital age.
+In his book Gaga Feminism: Sex, Gender, and the End of Normal, J. Jack Halberstam suggested that "Telephone" is not just a simple pop song but a deeper commentary on the role of technology in human lives, media manipulation, and the emergence of new forms of gender and sexuality in the digital age.
 The song explores the darker side of stalking, exemplified by the line "stop calling, stop calling".
 Halberstam wrote that Gaga and Beyoncé use the metaphor of the telephone to comment on the influence of technology on modern relationships, suggesting that heterosexuality may be becoming an outdated concept.